OpenEvalProject/evals/manuscripts/elife-97259/v1/manuscript.md

 These findings provide compelling evidence that the increased investigation observed with vHPC-LS inhibition is likely mediated via its projection onto the VTA.
 Dopamine neurons in the VTA show increased activity while mice investigate a novel conspecific and are known to be involved in causally driving increased investigation of a novel conspecific (Smith et al., 2017; Solié et al., 2022; Gunaydin et al., 2014; Bariselli et al., 2018; Bian et al., 2022; Shan et al., 2023).
 Together, these findings raise the intriguing possibility that silencing vHPC-LS neurons could disinhibit dopamine neurons in the VTA, which, in turn, could drive increased approach and investigation of a conspecific.
 Although we have established LS projects to the VTA, it is unclear if LS projects to the dopaminergic neurons in the VTA.

-## LS neurons synapse directly onto dopamine neurons in the VTA
+### LS neurons synapse directly onto dopamine neurons in the VTA

 To determine if LS neurons synapse directly onto dopamine neurons in the VTA, we mapped monosynaptic inputs onto dopaminergic neurons in the VTA (VTADA) by applying the modified rabies tracing method in Th-Cre+ mice.
 First, we injected a Cre-dependent helper AAV virus into the VTA of Th-Cre+ mice.
 After a 3 week period, we injected a delta G-deleted rabies virus expressing mCherry into the VTA (Figure 5A–C).
 Using the semi-automated WholeBrain software (Fürth et al., 2018), we mapped and registered mCherry-labeled cells along the entire anterior-posterior axis of the LS (Figure 5D).
 These mCherry-labeled cells signify LS neurons that make monosynaptic connections onto VTADA neurons.
 We next quantified the anatomical distribution of VTADA projecting LS neurons in the brain (Figure 5E–G).
 Amongst the various subdivisions within the LS, we found that the rostral subdivision of the LS (LSr) projected most strongly to the VTA (Figure 5H; one-way ANOVA: p=5E-06, post hoc Tukey test; LSr vs LSv: p=1.2E-05, LSr vs LSv: p=6E-06, LSc vs LSv: p=0.26).
 Thus, we have identified a novel pathway that connects LS neurons directly to dopaminergic VTA neurons that could serve as the neural substrate to drive social novelty-related behaviors.

 ![Figure 5.](https://cdn.elifesciences.org/articles/97259/elife-97259-fig5-v1.jpg)

 **Figure 5.:** (A) Schematic of the viral intersectional strategy for tracing monosynaptic inputs onto dopaminergic neurons in the VTA.
 A Cre-dependent helper virus (AAV1-synP-FLEX.splitTVA.EGFP.B19G) was first injected into the VTA of Th-Cre+ mice.
 After allowing 3 weeks for viral expression, a mCherry-labeled, delta G-deleted rabies virus was also injected into the VTA (RVdG-mCherry).
 (B) Representative image showing the injection site in the VTA.
 In green are VTADA neurons labeled by the helper virus.
 In red are neurons labeled by the rabies virus.
 Starter cells that are labeled with both the helper and rabies virus are yellow in this image.
 (C) High resolution (20x) images of the inset showing expression of the TVA delta G helper virus in green and the RVdG-mCherry in red (middle panels).
 Filled white arrowheads point to starter cells; they are double-labeled and appear yellow (right panel).
 DAPI stain is in blue (left panel).
 (D) Coronal section showing all detected mCherry-labeled LS input neurons to VTADA neurons along the anterior-posterior axis of the lateral septum.
 Each blue dot represents an individual LS neuron that projects to VTADA neurons.
 (E–G) A normalized density plot along the medio-lateral (D; M–L), anterior-posterior (E; A–P) and dorsal-ventral axis (F; D–V) showing LS neurons that project to dopamine neurons in the VTA.
 Bin width: 0.1 mm (M–L), 0.2 mm (A–P), 0.2 mm (D–V).
 (H) LS neurons that project onto dopamine neurons in the VTA separated into caudal (LSc), rostral (LSr) and ventral subdivisions (LSv) of the LS.
-The rostral subdivision of the LS projected most strongly to the VTA (One-way ANOVA: p=5E-06, post hoc Tukey test; LSr vs LSv: p=1.2E-05, LSr vs LSv: p=6E-06, LSc vs LSv: p=0.26, n=3 mice).Figure 5—source code 1.Figure 5E-G.Figure 5—source data 1.Figure 5H.Figure 5—source data 2.Figure 5E.Figure 5—source data 3.Figure 5F.Figure 5—source data 4.Figure 5G.
+The rostral subdivision of the LS projected most strongly to the VTA (One-way ANOVA: p=5E-06, post hoc Tukey test; LSr vs LSv: p=1.2E-05, LSr vs LSv: p=6E-06, LSc vs LSv: p=0.26, n=3 mice).

 ## Discussion